 address was assigned to your Beagle (port mapping).
 To do this you'll need the

-network information provided using the methods described above.
+network information provided using the methods described below.

 KiwiSDR be unchanging over time.
 After all, you have to enter a fixed local IP

-IP address with DHCP (dynamic host configuration protocol) from your router, modem or firewall.
+local IP address with DHCP (dynamic host configuration protocol) from your router.

 DHCP does not guarantee that the same local IP address will be assigned each time the